 According to the manual, beans and grains create a lot of foam when pressure cooked.
-To keep things safe, you should only fill your pot HALFWAY with ingredients when cooking them.
+You should only fill your pot HALFWAY with ingredients when cooking them. (source)

 Also, we haven’t attempted making other types of oats yet but the steel cut variety is definitely on our to-try list.

 Once you’ve got your ingredients in the pot, close and lock the lid.
 The machine will sing you a little tune to let you know when the lid is locked in place.

 - Make sure the steam release handle is pointed in the Sealing position, i.e. towards the back of the Instant Pot.

 - Select the Pressure Cook button (on your machine this might be the Manual button).